AgateTravel WeLiveToServe

 Precipitation & Humidity

-Precipitation is low throughout January, with an average monthly precipitation of 97 mm distributed over 12 days.
-Generally speaking, daily rainfall does not exceed 15mm, which means it may drizzle for a little while and turns clear afterwards.
-Snowfall may occur for a few days under the mountain.
-Above the Mount Fuji’s 5th Station, precipitation is in form of heavy snowfall.
+Precipitation at the foothills is low throughout January, with an average monthly precipitation of 97 mm distributed over 12 days.
+Generally speaking, the mountain foot mainly experiences light rain, which means it may drizzle for a little while and turns clear afterwards.

 Daylength & Sunshine Hours